Grant & Aid

 - Archbishop Curley High School (East Baltimore)

 Several other Archdiocesan and Independent Catholic schools in Baltimore City also enroll PIE scholarship recipients.
-Over the course of 18 years, the PIE program has awarded over 23,500 scholarships, worth an estimated $25,000,000.
-PIE scholars have a 95% attendance rate and an 8th grade graduation rate that averages over 96%.
-PIE scholars who graduate from high school have an 83% likelihood of enrolling in a 2 or 4-year college or university.
-If you are a parent of a student and want information about this program, please contact a school directly.
+Founded in 1996, the PIE program today awards nearly $1.2 million across approximately 600 scholars each year.
+PIE scholars have a 95% attendance rate, and more than a 96% eighth grade graduation rate.
+PIE scholars who graduate from high school have an 83% likelihood of enrolling in a two or four-year college or university.
+For more information about this program, please contact a school directly.

 Archdiocesan School Fund

-In addition to providing scholarships to students in Baltimore City through the PIE Program, the Archdiocese recognizes the financial need of students who attend schools in the counties surrounding the city, and in western Maryland.
+In addition to providing scholarships to students in Baltimore City through the PIE Program, the Archdiocese recognizes the financial need of students attending schools throughout the Archdiocese of Baltimore.
 The Archdiocesan School Fund combines multiple sources of scholarship money including, but not limited to, the Archbishop's Annual Appeal, Special Assessment of Parishes, and proceeds from the Sale and Lease of School Buildings.
 These funds are then granted to students throughout the Archdiocese who apply through FACTS Grant and Aid.

 Finally, the Archdiocese of Baltimore is currently conducting the Embracing Our Mission Campaign with the goal of raising $50 million for Catholic Education.
 It is the intention of the Archdiocese that an endowment for tuition assistance will be funded through this campaign.
-Find out more at www.archbalt.org/embrace
+Learn more at www.archbalt.org/embrace.

 What are Scholarships?